 Types of Felonies in Colorado

-Felonies are the most serious category of crimes, and the only types of offenses where confinement in a state prison – as opposed to a city or county jail – is likely.
+Felonies are the most serious category of crimes and the only types of offenses where confinement in state prison – as opposed to a city or county jail – is likely.
 In rare cases, felonies are punished by the death penalty in Colorado.
 Felony convictions that don’t result in a prison sentence or death penalty nearly always involve some kind of supervised probation, county jail sentence, or community corrections facility sentence.
 You need a felony defense lawyer on your side no matter what type of felony you have been charged with when the stakes are this high.

 Below, we’ve listed some of the most common types of felonies in Colorado: